roman1616/EvalLeak/README.md

 | punctuation | `--no-punctuation` | Drop ASCII punctuation, then re-collapse whitespace|

 The default enables all three, the most aggressive setting.
-For contamination
+For contamination detection that is the safer default: a borderline match a human can dismiss is better than a real leak that is never seen.
+Turn steps off when you want to know whether a match survives without that transformation.
+If `train/t1` and `validation/v1` stop matching once punctuation removal is off, you have learned that punctuation is doing the work, which is a weaker signal than a match that survives every step.

+## Design decisions

+Line-oriented text manifests over JSON.
+The fixtures and the output both need to diff cleanly, and a record body full of punctuation is awkward to keep readable inside escaped JSON strings.
+The rejected alternative was JSON Lines, which is more standard but harder to author and read by hand, and the whole point of the sample fixtures is that a person can see the planted cases at a glance.

+MinHash over exact Jaccard for the near check.
+Exact Jaccard needs the full shingle set for every record and a set intersection for every pair, which is quadratic in both records and record length.
+A MinHash signature is a fixed size regardless of record length, and the comparison is a cheap count of matching minima.
+The cost is an estimate with error bounds rather than an exact number.
+The rejected alternative, exact Jaccard, is what the test suite uses to bound the estimate error, so the trade is measured, not assumed.

+hashlib for the MinHash permutations.
+A real MinHash usually draws random hash coefficients.
+That would make the output depend on a seed, which breaks the byte-identical determinism the project requires.
+Instead each of the 128 "permutations" is sha256 salted with its index, so the signature is a pure function of the input.
+The rejected alternative, seeded randomness, would have needed the seed recorded in the output and would still surprise anyone diffing two runs.